-Spotting an overdose could save a person’s life at this very moment.
-The National Institute of Health reports that drug overdose is the number one cause of accidental death in the U.S., with more than 1000 emergency department visits daily related to the misuse of opioids.
+Spotting an overdose could save a person’s life.
+The National Institute of Health reports that drug overdose is the number one cause of accidental death in the U.S. There are 1000 emergency department visits daily related to the misuse of opioids.

 What Are Opioids?

-Opiates are drugs that act on the central nervous system and slow down the activity of the brain and body, and they are commonly used to relieve pain.
+Opiates are drugs that act on the central nervous system and slow down the activity of the brain and body.
+They are commonly used to relieve pain.
 However, opioids are illegally grown and obtained every day.

-The U.S. Department of Health and Human Services uses the term “opioids” to describe many drugs that include heroin, morphine, codeine, hydromorphone, Fentanyl, and oxycodone.
+The U.S. Department of Health and Human Services uses the term “opioids” to describe many drugs, like heroin, morphine, codeine, hydromorphone, Fentanyl, and oxycodone.
 Opioids that can be found on the street include heroin, synthetic opioids like Fentanyl and Carfentanil, and prescription pain pills.
-Some of the most common synthetic opioids are Fentanyl and Carfentanil.
+Two of the most common synthetic opioids are Fentanyl and Carfentanil.

-The National Drug Enforcement Agency reports that Fentanyl is made in Mexico, and it can be up to 100 times stronger than a morphine.
+The National Drug Enforcement Agency reports that Fentanyl is made in Mexico, and it can be up to 100 times stronger than morphine.
 It is used to treat people who have chronic pain from severe conditions.
-The DEA reports that Fentanyl is usually mixed with heroin or substituted for heroin, which leads to overdose deaths every year.
+The DEA reports that Fentanyl is usually mixed with heroin or substituted for heroin, leading to overdose deaths.

 Carfentanil is also regularly used on the street to make the Fentanyl more potent and to increase profits of illegal manufacturers.
 A shocking warning to the public was released by the DEA about Cartenafil (an elephant tranquilizer 100 times stronger than Fentanyl) and its potential for overdose; only a two milligram amount of it taken or absorbed through the fingertips can lead to overdose.